 It was only, therefore, by a strong military force that the Commune could hope to establish itself, to hold its own against the bloodthirsty Rurals and the cunning Thiers who were planning the massacre of Paris.
 Many days had already been lost, decisive days.
 Thiers, without an army, had declared: "Come what may, I will not send an army to Paris."
-Before the municipal elections, the results of which gave the lie to the Assembly's boast of representativeness, Thiers again spoke: "There exists no conspiracy against the Republic but that of Paris, which compels us to shed French blood....
+Before the municipal elections, the results of which gave the lie to the Assembly's boast of representativeness, Thiers again spoke: "There exists no consipracy against the Republic but that of Paris, which compels us to shed French blood. . . .

-Let those impious arms fall from the hands which hold

 Let those impious arms fall from the hands which hold them, and chastisement will be arrested at once by an act of peace excluding only the small number of criminals."

 Bismarck, in the meantime, became impatient.
 On the 10 of May the treaty of peace was signed by Thiers and Jules Favre.
 It provided for the continued occupation of Parisian forts until "order" had been established.
 And so that this "order" might be swiftly consummated, the Prussian agreed to release the tens of thousands of captives for Thiers to use in the suppression of Paris, and even offered the use of his own troops.
-The payment of the first instalment of the indemnity was made dependent upon the victory of Thiers over Paris.
+The payment of the first installment of the indemnity was made dependent upon the victory of Thiers over Paris.
 The Assembly ratified the treaty of peace on the 18, and on the same day Thiers was still able to say to a group of delegates who sought conciliation: "Whenever the insurgents will make up their minds for capitulation, the gates of Paris shall be flung wide open during a week for all except the murderers of Generals Clement Thomas and Lecomte."

 It was only on the day when victory was assured that this repelling scoundrel shouted triumphantly to the Assembly that he would enter Paris, with the laws in his hands, and demand a full expiation of the wretches who had sacrificed the lives of soldiers and destroyed public monuments.
 "I shall be pitiless," the wretch announced.
-With the aid of Bismarck he had rebuilt his army fed and clothed it well, prevented it from coming into contact with the people and skilfully incited it with his fabrications against the revolutionary Commune.
+With the aid of Bismarck he had rebuilt his army, fed and clothed it well, prevented it from coming into contact with the people and skilfully incited it with his fabrications against the revolutionary Commune.
+The troops that invaded Paris after the Commune were not the troops who fraternized with the National Guard!
+And it was the naive idea of the Parisians that any conflict with the Versaillese troops would be a repetition of March 18 that accounts for a considerable part of their optimistic feelings.